uab-cgds-worthey/rosalution/docs/prototypes/forum-valadation/README.md

     - `inputDialog.js` should be placed directly under your project's `frontend/src` directory.

     - The Vue components `InputDialog.vue`, `InputDialogAttachUrl.vue`, and `InputDialogUploadFile.vue` should be placed
     inside the directory `src/components/Dialogs/` under your project's `frontend` directory.
-The path should look
+The path should look like:
-    like: `frontend/src/components/Dialogs/`.
+    `frontend/src/components/Dialogs/`.

+    - CSS styles related to the frontend should be placed in the `styles` directory under your project's `frontend/src` directory.
+The path should look like: `frontend/src/styles/`.
+Specifically, the file `main.css` should be located there.

     - Test files for these components `InputDialog.spec.js`, `InputDialogAttachUrl.spec.js`,
     `InputDialogUploadFile.spec.js` should be placed in `test/components/Dialogs/` under your project's `frontend`